 Crosswords, Sudoku, etc.

-You can do an online crossword or other newspaper style puzzles with a couple friends by just having one of you share screens and do the typing, and the others can call out answers to type in.
+You can do an online crossword, spot the difference, or other newspaper style puzzles with a couple friends by just having one of you share screens and do the typing, and the others can call out answers to type in.

 I haven’t tried to build an escape room with google forms, but my son has participated in some Outschool classes that use them.
 The teacher designs the escape room in advance, then shares their screen.
-The kids work through it, solving the puzzles till they reach the end.
+The kids work through it, telling the teacher what answer to type in.
+They solve the puzzles till they reach the end.
 My son had a lot of fun solving puzzles and interacting with the other kids, and they were all getting practice in fourth grade skills at the same time with math puzzles, reading comprehension puzzles, and logic puzzles.

 Use an online boggle generator to randomly “roll the dice.”
 Share the screen so all players can see the letters.
 Each writes out their own answers at home, then read them out to each other like you would if you were playing at home.